TheMrityunjayPathak/FeatureEngineering/README.md

 **Modified Z-Score = 0.6745(xi – x̃) / MAD**

-where:
+where :

-- xi: A single data value
+- xi = A single data value
-- x̃: The median of the dataset
+- x̃ = The median of the dataset
-- MAD: The median absolute deviation of the dataset
+- MAD = The median absolute deviation of the dataset

 - Value's with Modified Z-Scores less than -3.5 or greater than 3.5 be labeled as potential outliers.